 Opening the Door to the World

-Fort Treehouse was a natural fit.
+Fort Treehouse is a natural fit.

 As they begin working with international partners and attending global travel trade events, Lauren’s goal is clear: to position Fort Treehouse – and Ontario’s Highlands – as a must-visit destination for travellers seeking something truly different.